An invoice is a request for payment. It lists the goods or services you’ve supplied to your customer, and what they owe you in return.

 Invoices are a request for payment, so it goes without saying that you need to get them right.
 If you make a mistake, a customer may refuse to pay, or they may pay you the wrong amount.
 That can cause a lot of embarrassment and frustration on both sides.

-Invoices are also tax documents, so you may get into trouble if they don’t comply with IRS requirements.
+Invoices are also tax documents, so you may get into trouble if they don’t comply with tax office requirements.

 What to put on an invoice